-Danielle Freakley is a Seychellois-Australian artist working in performance, social practice, interactive systems and sculpture.
-Her works distort social communication, exposing lurking historical relationships, private subtexts, and slide into an unfading pit of de-authorship.
+Danielle Freakley has been selected as to exhibit as an artist in the next Venice Biennale 2024 in the Seychelles Pavilion, Arsenale.
+She is a Seychellois-Australian artist working in performance, social practice, interactive systems and sculpture.
+Her works distort social communication, exposing lurking historical relationships, private subtexts, and slide into an unfading pit of re-authorship.

 Freakley is currently represented by Moore Contemporary in Western Australia.